VICO-UoE/mlpractical/kernel_issue_fix.md

 If they run, you can simply modify `activate_mlp` alias in `./bashrc`to point to `venv2` instead of `venv`

-5) You can also remove both old `venv` amd other not needed anymore directories with numpy and OpenBLAS sources in `~/mlpractical/repos-3rd` directory.
+5) You can also remove both the old `venv` and other not needed anymore directories with numpy and OpenBLAS sources in `~/mlpractical/repos-3rd` directory.